Sailing at the 1924 Summer Olympics – 6 Metre: Notes

-In the 6 Metre each boat has a specific design that have to stay within certain formula.
-The outcome of the formula must be less than 6 Metre.
-During these Olympic races boats were used of the following designers:
+In the 6 Metre class each boat has a specific design that must lie within a certain formula, which uses various parameters specifying the design.
+The outcome of the formula must be less than 6 Metres.
+During the 1924 Summer Olympic races, boats were used of the following designers:

 Other information

 During the Sailing regattas at the 1924 Summer Olympics among others the following persons were competing in the various classes: